nounsDAO/nouns-monorepo/README.md

 ### nouns-webapp

-The [nouns webapp](packages/nouns-webapp) is the frontend for interacting with Noun auctions as hosted at [nouns.wtf](https://nouns.wtf).
+The [nouns webapp](packages/nouns-webapp) is the frontend for interacting with NounBR auctions as hosted at [nouns.wtf](https://nouns.wtf).

 ## Quickstart